East Side of the Park

 The Helipad

-Was built to serve L.A. firefighters, but in its many off hours, is used as a hiking destination with views towards the San Gabriels as well as Dodger Stadium and downtown.
+Across from the spot where the water tower mini trail exits you’ll see a side trail.
+Taking that walks you alongside a manmade runoff channel and up to the Helipad.
+The helipad is a vital resource for L.A. firefighters combatting wildfires, but in its many off hours is used as a hiking destination with views towards the San Gabriels as well as Dodger Stadium and downtown.

 Angels Point Road